9 Ways To Get Mental Health Help For Veterans In Houston

-Catholic Charities offers two programs designed to meet the needs of woman veterans in Houston.
+Catholic Charities offers two programs designed to meet the needs of women veterans in Houston.
 Those programs are:

 Lotus Project for Women Veterans

-This programs aims to help women veterans in Houston who deal with PTSD or homelessness.
+This program aims to help women veterans in Houston who deal with PTSD or homelessness.

 The services offered include: